14 Laundry Myths That Are Ruining Your Clothes

 All stains are created equal

 If you think you can use the same laundry detergent for coffee stains as baby formula, you might need to rethink that plan.
 “The stain’s type actually determines how you can remove it,” the laundry experts at Carbona tell Reader’s Digest.
 They take stain removal seriously.
 In fact, Carbona has a collection of nine different stain removers called Stain Devils that are specially formulated to remove tough stains each and every time.
-Here’s a quick guide on how you can remove every type of food stain.

 You can use hand soap to thoroughly wash clothes